ForsTest3/Strobe-Light-Analog-Circuit/README.md

 <img width="300" height="721" alt="image" src="https://github.com/user-attachments/assets/dc8b1b64-4159-4cfa-a0ee-1fc3b8950063" /><br/>

+# Second Circuit Implementation
 <img src="https://github.com/user-attachments/assets/c97514b8-139f-48ea-9cce-27dd3798662c" width="500" /><br/>

-This is the second circuit implementation.
-It can be seen that two more potentiometers are added, another 900k potentiometer and a 100k potentiometer.
+Ttwo more potentiometers are added, another 900k potentiometer and a 100k potentiometer.
 The 2nd 900k potentiometer determines the pulse width of the duty cycle, and can customize how long it stays ON or OFF for each pulse.
 The 100k potentiometer determinse the period.
 This will be further updated so that ideally they are all same value potentiometers unless required to be different.

 <img width="669" height="840" alt="image" src="https://github.com/user-attachments/assets/742bb47a-0f4f-4952-a780-7fba1219de35" /><br/>
 In the case where we want more than one LED blinking at the same rate as the original LED, we can set it so that it is in series.
 If set in parallel, only some LEDs will light up.
 This is because in parallel, current is distributed, while voltage is the same.
 So while one voltage drop may activate one LED, it may not activate the others which results in uneven lighting.
 However, having LEDs in series is simply a temporary solution, as if you stack more than 3 LEDs, the voltage drop across the LEDs starts to result in the lighting becoming too dim.